Aquses/IoT-humidity-temperature-project/README.md

 ![Alt text](images/breadboard_blueprint.png)

-The Raspberry Pi Pico is placed on the right side of the breadboard.
+The Raspberry Pi Pico is placed on the left side of the breadboard.
 It is powered by a micro USB cable connected either to a power supply or to a computer.
-The VBUS pin is connected to the breadboard's power supply line to provide power to the sensors, and the GND pin is connected to the GND line.
+The 3V3(OUT) pin is connected to the breadboard's power supply line to provide power to the sensors, and the GND pin is connected to the GND line.

 Both sensors have a GND pin that is also connected to the breadboard's GND line and a VCC pin that is connected to the breadboard's power supply line.
 Each sensor has one data transfer pin: the capacitive soil moisture sensor, being an analog sensor, has its data pin connected to an ADC (Analog to Digital Converter) pin, the DHT11 sensor is connected to GPIO27.